JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

   Service Provider Initiated (SP-initiated) SSO means when SAML authentication is initiated by the Service Provider (SP).
-This is triggered when the end user tries to access a resource in the Service provider or login directly to the Service Provider.
+This is triggered when the end user tries to access a resource in the Service Provider or login directly to the Service Provider.

 - **JIT (Just In Time) Provisioning**

   Users are created/updated on the fly using the SAML attributes sent as part of the SAML response coming from the Identity Provider.
-The A user is created during initial login to the Service Provider and updated during subsequent logins.
+The user is created during initial login to the Service Provider and updated during subsequent logins.
 Turning on JIT Provisioning is normally a configuration value in the Service Provider.